Why We’re Pink

 MORE FINDINGS FROM GENETIC TESTING | Since the BRCA1 and BRCA2 genetic discoveries, over a dozen more genetic mutations have been found to affect the risk of breast cancer, and more are being researched.
 These genetic discoveries will help to individualize the way cancer is treated.
 For women already diagnosed with genetic mutations, however, an “individual” approach has always been the way.

 Eileen Stukane is a frequent contributor to Chelsea Now.
-She is co-author of “The Complete Book of Breast Care (available at amazon.com).
+She is co-author of “The Complete Book of Breast Care” (available at amazon.com).
 Her ebook memoir, “Running on Two Different Tracks,” published by Shebooks, is available at amzn.to/1PqZens.